Red House eviction defense: Initial eviction and community response

 In early September 2020, Multnomah County sheriffs forcibly evicted the Kinney family.
 Members of the community rose in support of the family.

-Since September 2020, activists, including those who have protested against systemic racism as part of the Black Lives Matter movement, have gathered at the home to protest the eviction of "a Black and Indigenous family that has lived there for over six decades and as a stand against further gentrification of the city's historically Black Albina neighborhood".
+From September into December 2020, activists, including those who protested against systemic racism as part of the Black Lives Matter movement, gathered at the home to protest the eviction of "a Black and Indigenous family that has lived there for over six decades and as a stand against further gentrification of the city's historically Black Albina neighborhood".
 The house has become known as the "Red House on Mississippi", or simply the "Red House".
 Predatory lending and the criminal history of the family's son have been cited as reasons for financial difficulties leading to the foreclosure.
 The home was purchased at auction by Urban Housing Development LLC in 2018; the family disputes the new ownership of the house.
 A judge ordered the family to be evicted in September 2020.
 The family filed a federal lawsuit attempting to overturn the eviction.

-The sheriff's department stated that protestors have been "camping on adjacent privately owned and city-owned properties", and that 81 calls for service were made between September 1 and November 30, because of fights, shots fired, burglary, thefts, vandalism, noise violations and threats by armed individuals.
+The sheriff's department stated that protestors were "camping on adjacent privately owned and city-owned properties", and that 81 calls for service were made between September 1 and November 30, because of fights, shots fired, burglary, thefts, vandalism, noise violations and threats by armed individuals.